ysmood/nokit/readme.md

         Not optional.
         ```coffee
         {
-        	# The path of the output file.
-        	# If it's undefined, depsCache will try to get cache.
-        	dest: String

         	# The first item is the key path, others are
         	# its dependencies.
         	deps: Array

+        	# The path of the output file.
+        	# If it's undefined, depsCache will try to get cache.
+        	dests: Array

         	cacheDir: '.nokit'
         }